 Android 1: Introduction to Mobile Application Development

 In this course, you will learn the fundamentals of writing an Android application.
 Mobile devices have become a prominent part of our daily lives, and we have come to rely on them for on-the-go information.
 Since its inception in 2005, Android has grown to become an integral part of this revolution.
-It is a Linux-based operating system and is considered an open source technology.
 Most Android applications are developed using a customized version of Java.

 Upon completion of this course, you will be able to:

 - Demonstrate understanding of basic view components and application classes.

 - Program strings, drawables, and lists.

 - Save and manipulate data using Shared Preferences and SQLite databases.

 - Create an application that implements multiple activities and can interact with a SQLite database.

 From beginning to end, you will learn by doing Java-based projects and submitting them for instructor feedback.
 These projects, as well as the final project, will add to your portfolio and contribute to certificate completion.
 Besides a browser and Internet connection, all software is provided online by the O’Reilly School of Technology.

 Prerequisites: Java 1: Introduction to Java and the Eclipse Development Environment, and Java 2: The Java Programming Language, or equivalent skills.
 This course is meant for the beginning or intermediate programmer.